eleumasc/Web-Tracking-Detection/README.md

 **TBD**

-Useful tips:

-- Analyses initiated by the `analyze` command can be resumed after an interruption by running `<command>:resume <output-id>`, where `output-id` is the ID of the analysis to resume.
-- Execute a command with the `--help` option to print the command usage.

 ## Support

 Feel free to open an issue or send a pull request.
 We will try to sort it as soon as possible.